MMaquet/signal-inference-optimization/README.md

 - Not knowledge graph optimization
 - Not interpretive governance

+SIO operates upstream.

-SIO acts upstream.
-It structures the signal before interpretation happens.
+It structures what enters the system
+before interpretation, selection, or validation occur.

 ---

 ## Conceptual framework

 SIO is grounded in a structured conceptual system.

+This system defines:
+- pathologies of signal degradation
+- mechanisms of probabilistic reconstruction
+- principles of informational identity
+- methods for semantic structuring

 👉 See full framework: [concepts.md](./concepts.md)